ac8ai/langtree/docs/internal/COMPREHENSIVE_GUIDE.md

 ### Template Variables

-DPCL provides special template variables for automatic prompt assembly:
+LangTree DSL provides special template variables for automatic prompt assembly:

 - **`{PROMPT_SUBTREE}`**: Placeholder for child field content in parent docstrings
   - Automatically appended if not present in docstring